“Welsh Rabbit … Autocrat of the Lunch Table … It Scorns All Alliance…”

 Call the new culinary star Le Welsh if you want.
 Things always sound better in culinary French, or bastardized French.

 Rabbit of Wales, the happening menus of the world await your hopping in.

 Le Welsh est, ou sera sous peu, chic.
-I see it studded with truffle, with kale, with Berkshire bacon, strewn with gold dust in resorts of the super-rich, or served plain up.
-It will use cloth-wrapped Somerset cheddar, Ontario cheddar, New York or Irish cheddar, or any of the English hard cheeses.
+I see it studded with truffle, with kale, with Berkshire bacon, strewn with gold dust in resorts of the super-rich, or served plain Jane.
+The cheese used will include cloth-wrapped Somerset cheddar, Ontario’s cheddar, New York or the Irish brands, and other of the English hard cheeses.

 A hyper-authentic variety will employ Welsh cheddar.
 I’ve mentioned before that Costco distributes an excellent brand through its vast network.